IN PHOTOS: A trip around the streets of New Orleans - el Don News

-The four el Don editors headed to New Orleans for the National College Media Conference Oct.
-30- Nov.
-2. During down time from winning dozens of awards, we explored and captured the city’s day and night life.
+The four el Don editors headed to New Orleans to attend the National College Media Conference Oct.
+30-Nov.
+2. During down time from winning over 50 awards, we explored and captured the city.

-From strolling Bourbon street and going to jazz clubs, the trip was filled with more than just journalism sessions and award ceremonies.

-Employees will do whatever they can to get people to party in their clubs.
-Photo by Geovanni Esparza / el Don Vegas Cola Band is a New Orleans based music group that performs covers of R&B, soul and funk.
-Photo by Ryla Manalang / el Don treet performer uses all his body parts to be a one man band.
-Photo by Ryla Manalang / el Don This birthday girl celebrated with her friends the day before Halloween in New Orleans.
-Photo by Geovanni Esparza / el Don Fritzel’s European Jazz Pub is open until 2 am on Bourbon Street.
-Photo by Ryla Manalang / el Don $10 to play and $20 if you win.
-Photo by Ryla Manalang / el Don The energy in Fritzel’s Jazz Club was unmatched, especially when the band played a cover of Nina Simone’s “I Put a Spell on You.”
-Photo by Geovanni Esparza / el Don Fritzel’s All Star Band performs “In New Orleans” from The Princess and the Frog.
+From the nightlife of jazz clubs on Bourbon Street to spontaneous parades in the day, New Orleans is a place that must be experienced.

 Latest posts by el Don News